plone/volto/docs/source/upgrade-guide/index.md

 ---
 myst:
   html_meta:
-    'description': 'This upgrade guide lists all breaking changes in Volto and explains the steps that are necessary to upgrade to the latest version.'
+    "description": "This upgrade guide lists all breaking changes in Volto and explains the steps that are necessary to upgrade to the latest version."
-    'property=og:description': 'This upgrade guide lists all breaking changes in Volto and explains the steps that are necessary to upgrade to the latest version.'
+    "property=og:description": "This upgrade guide lists all breaking changes in Volto and explains the steps that are necessary to upgrade to the latest version."
-    'property=og:title': 'Upgrade Guide'
+    "property=og:title": "Upgrade Guide"
-    'keywords': 'Volto, Plone, frontend, React, Upgrade, Guide'
+    "keywords": "Volto, Plone, frontend, React, Upgrade, Guide"
 ---

 (volto-upgrade-guide)=